 He also currently serves as a member of the Disciplinary Tribunal of Chartered Accountants Australia and New Zealand.
-Richard maintains an active involvement with the Australian Institute of Company Directors and has assisted the AICD with the development of their various director education programs.
+Richard has also assisted the Australian Institute of Company directors with the development of their various director education programs.
 This has included authoring a course on strengthening financial governance and delivering webinars on year-end financial reporting obligations for directors and governance related topics.